SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     .. list-table:: persisting errors
         :widths: 20 80

+        * - ProtocolError
+          - A malformed Request or on unspecified message was sent.
+            This includes non-understood actions and malformed specifiers.
+Also if the message exceeds an implementation defined maximum size.
+            *note: this may be retryable if induced by a noisy connection.
+Still that should be fixed first!*

         * - NoSuchModule
           - The action can not be performed as the specified module is non-existent.